Slipknot's Corey Taylor is auctioning off guitars for coronavirus relief | NME

-Slipknot frontman Corey Taylor has announced a special auction of 13 guitars in support of Direct Relief’s COVID-19 response efforts.
+Slipknot frontman Corey Taylor has announced a special auction of 13 guitars in support of COVID-19 relief.

-Taken from his personal collection, the auction features a mix of electric, bass and acoustic guitars.
+The auction features a mix of electric, bass and acoustic guitars taken from his personal collection.
 Highlights include Gibson Les Paul Classic and Sunburst guitars, a Gibson Dave Grohl Signature Guitar (one of only 400 in the world), as well as Olympia and Yamaha electric guitars.
 All items have been signed by the musician and come with a letter of authenticity.

 Bid on 13 used and signed guitars I'm auctioning off to benefit @DirectRelief's COVID-19 efforts.
 Every guitar comes with a case and COA.
 Lets help @DirectRelief provide PPE and essentials to healthcare workers.
 See the auction here: https://t.co/QAq9uzivwU pic.twitter.com/VHjnHYCB3i